 Also in the merger, outstanding warrants to purchase preferred stock of EnviroSystems were converted into 613,869 common stock warrants of the Company.
-These warrants are priced at \$5.00 per warrant and expire in a range from 3 months to 4 years.
+These warrants are priced at \$5.00 per warrant and start to expire in approximately 3 months to 4 years.